Hiring a service provider can feel like a huge ordeal.

 If you choose not to comply, you may find yourself in a breach of contract.

-And friends, a breach of contract is just a slew of legal problems you do NOT wanna deal with. 🙅🏽♀️
+And friend, a breach of contract is just a slew of legal problems you do not wanna deal with. 🙅🏽♀️

 We’re talking about expensive lawsuits, legal claims, credit-ruining collections attempts, legal demand letters, and more.

 It’s just so much easier to stick to your word than to deal with a legal disaster…trust us on this one, sis.